AdamPallus/NRGStimAnalysis/R analysis/NRGSTIM.md

 The latency looks similar to what we saw during stimulation after fixation.
 Again, we see more variance in the measurement of eye latency, but they are similar.
 There is no evidence of the eyes systematically moving sooer than the head.

-Comparing stimulatio during leftward and rightward movements, the latency is slightly longer during rightward movements.
+Comparing stimulation during leftward and rightward movements, the latency is slightly longer during rightward movements.
 This is likely due to the head moving in the opposite direction of the stimulation-induced movement, so it takes longer for the difference to be observable.

 ###Velocity
 In all of our stimulus locations, we were able to reverse the direction of head movement.
 In Freedman and Quessy (2004), they found that changes in head velocity during gaze shifts were often accompanied by changes in eye velocity several times greater.
 If we observe changes in eye velocity that are significantly greater than the changes in head velocity, we should reject the hypothesis that the eye movement changes are due to the VOR.